Public Meetings

 Long-Term Planning

-• The Army Corps is working toward a temporary repair to gate 3, to return it to service in time for spring 2025 runoff, and allowing the project to have its one backup gate.
+• The Army Corps is working toward a temporary repair to gate 3, allowing the project to have its one backup gate.
 Restricted operations will remain in place.

 • Funding for the new spillway gate/s design has been secured.
-Design is already ongoing and expected to be completed fall 2025.
+Design is making great progress and expected to be complete July 2025, two months earlier than originally anticipated.

 Water Management